adamparker75/Ref_Report/README.md

 * **Edit / Delete Buttons** - Users have the option to edit or delete any of their reports.

+* **Search Function** - Users can search their reports using keywords, for example the name of a particular team.

 ### _**Features left to implement**_

 <div align="center">